Mazurevitz/core/tutorials/guides/01_javascript/javascript.md

 window.glue = glue;
 ```

-When **Clients** starts, the defined Channels will be initialized and ready for interaction.
+When the **Clients** app starts, the defined Channels will be initialized and ready for interaction.

 ### 6.2.
 Channel Selector Widget

 The users have to be able to navigate through the Channels for which they will need some sort of user interface.
-You can create your own Channel selector widget by using the Channels API, but for the purpose of the tutorial, there is a jQuery Channel widget included.
+You can create your own Channel selector widget by using the Channels API, but for the purpose of the tutorial, the widget is provided.
 To add it to the **Clients** and **Stocks** apps, follow these steps:

 1. Go to the `index.html` files of both apps and find the `TODO: Chapter 6.2` comments in the `<head>` tag.
 Reference the `channelSelectorWidget.js` file located in the `/lib` folder: